crcx/retroforth/doc/RETRO-Book.md

 # Internals: I/O

-RETRO provides three words for interacting with I/O. These are:
+Retro provides three words for interacting with I/O. These are:

     io:enumerate    returns the number of attached devices io:query        returns information about a device